 (A) The Ohio department of job and family services (ODJFS) issues funding to public children services agencies (PCSAs) that participate in CWEL activities.
 CWEL activities are coaching, mentoring, shadowing, and peer-to-peer networking activities that facilitate the implementation of best child welfare practices.
 CWEL activities develop staff skills and capacities and address relevant administrative, organizational, community and service issues.

-(B) The AREL fund consists of one hundred per cent state funds.
-Additional federal funding may be available for reimbursement of expenditures specified in paragraph (D) of this rule.
-The (ODJFS) will notify counties if additional funding is available.
+(B) CWEL funding consists of one hundred per cent state funds.
+Additional federal funding may be available for reimbursement of expenditures specified in paragraph (E) of this rule.
+ODJFS will notify counties if additional funding is available.

-(1) Pre-visit preparation and planning for hosting an AREL event;
+(1) Pre-visit preparation and planning for hosting a CWEL event;

-(3) Participating in an AREL event.
-A host PCSA may not be paid for its own staff participating in an AREL event that it is hosting.
+(3) Participating in a CWEL event.
+A host PCSA may not be paid for its own staff participating in a CWEL event that it is hosting.

-(2) The PCSA has submitted and obtained approval of an invoice based on unit cost for reimbursement to the ODJFS OFC.
+(1) The PCSA submits and obtains approval of an invoice for reimbursement to the ODJFS OFC; and